Downloads and Templates

 Image & Interview Release Form

 Media releases are required for all minors and for any materials used outside of editorial storytelling, i.e., advertising, promotional, and marketing materials.
-Signed forms must be attached to images uploaded to the University Photo Library.
+Signed forms must be kept on file and indicated properly when uploading to the University Photo Library.

 Project Management Templates